 Today, the headlines are everywhere about this announcement, but the articles all say the same basic, vague things.
 Here at B.P.A. let’s learn more.

 First of all, this will rock the world of agribusiness stereotypes.
 People conjure up their own images of the company Monsanto, that goes without saying.
 Certainly, my own impression of the Danish company Novozymes is not so green, as I’ve seen the massive building which abuts the Missouri River in Blair, Nebraska, that turns out the enzymes used for ethanol production and sits next to Cargill’s massive corn processing plant, and I know what the park-like setting looked like before this industrial complex was there.
+And much of what they do and why they located in Eastern Nebraska was to provide enzymes for the corn ethanol process.

 My initial reaction to this announcement is that this venture has enormous potential, is, as they are saying, a game changer, and, it is also very green.
 I suspect, also, that Monsanto doesn’t want to be left out of a future where the cost-competitive advantages of more sustainable production methods using fewer expensive inputs could take off.
 Using biologicals to enhance yields instead of chemicals has the potential to be a game changer that could help lower the input costs for farmers.
 Let’s hope.